-- Pesto – Use your favorite variety or if you have a large basil plant, make your own pesto.
+- Pesto – Use your favorite variety or if you have a large basil plant, make your own basil pesto.

 - Bacon – I like the flavor that an applewood smoked or pepper bacon add, but they are generally a little thicker and require toothpicks.
 If you use a thinner bacon, you won’t need toothpicks.